Xyn-Development-Team/Xyn/README.md

 ### Moderation:
 - /confessions_reset | Reset's the confession counter for the current guild.
 [Manage Messages Permission necessary]
 - /purge {amount} | Deletes a specified amount of messages from 1 - 100
+- /blacklist {add/remove/clear} {word} {regex:yes/no}| Adds or removes a word from the blacklist, not letting people say certain word.

 ### About:
 - /permissions | Explain why Xyn needs all of it's permissions, fully configurable through the settings.